 – they typically employ versatile receiving and processing capabilities, such as auxiliary side-lobe-blanking receive antennas, processing of coherent-carrier pulse trains to suppress clutter return by means of moving-target-indication, constant-false-alarm-rate techniques and, in some cases, adaptive selection of operating frequencies based on sensing of interference on various frequencies.

-Table 1 summarizes technical characteristics of representative systems deployed or planned to be deployed in the whole or portions of the band 15.4-17.3 GHz.
+Table 1 summarizes technical characteristics of representative systems deployed or planned to be deployed in the whole or portions of the frequency band 15.4-17.3 GHz.
 This information is sufficient for general calculation to assess the compatibility between these radars and other systems.
 Some or all of the radiolocation radars whose characteristics are presented in Table 1 possess the properties above, although they do not illustrate the full repertoire of attributes that might appear in future systems.

 2.1 Transmitters

-The radars operating or planned to operate in the 15.4-17.3 GHz band use a variety of modulations including unmodulated pulses, frequency-modulated (chirped) pulses and phase-coded pulses.
+The radars operating or planned to operate in the frequency band 15.4-17.3 GHz use a variety of modulations including unmodulated pulses, frequency-modulated (chirped) pulses and phase-coded pulses.
 Linear-beam and solid-state output devices are used in the final stages of the transmitters.
 The trend in new radar systems is toward linear-beam and solid-state output devices due to the requirements of Doppler signal processing.
 Also, the radars deploying solid-state output devices have lower transmitter peak output power and higher pulse duty cycles.

 Typical transmitter RF emission (3 dB) bandwidths of radars operating or planned to operate in the band 15.4-17.3 GHz range from 60 kHz to 1 850 MHz.
 Transmitter peak output powers range from 2 W (33.01 dBm) for solid-state transmitters to 20 kW (73.01 dBm) for high-power radars using crossed-field devices (magnetrons) and linear-beam (travelling wave tube) devices.